bixycler/UniinfoNotes/pages/Stories.md

 	  :END:
 	  > No diff no info, no same no knowledge, no fair no wisdom.
 		- History:
-			- This saying has its root from a lecture of a teacher of mine in my freshman year at ((6710fc09-fc5f-447b-9faf-5ea31b29c1fb)), where he said that "information .
+			- This saying has its root from a lecture of a teacher of mine in my freshman year at ((6710fc09-fc5f-447b-9faf-5ea31b29c1fb)), where he said that "information has no redundancy" just like in [data compression algorithms](https://en.wikipedia.org/wiki/Data_compression).
 			- First
 			  > No diff no info, no sim no knowledge.
 			- Then added the third
 			  > No diff no info, no sim no knowledge, no fair no wisdom.
 			- Now change the prfix "sim-" to the whole word "same" becaus it's nearer to the Proto-Indo-European root "[sem](https://www.etymonline.com/word/*sem-)".
 			  > No diff no info, no same no knowledge, no fair no wisdom.
-			-
 		- The Proto-Indo-European root "[sem](https://en.wiktionary.org/wiki/Reconstruction:Proto-Indo-European/sem-)"
 		  collapsed:: true
 			- -> Sanskrit root "sam-" ([सम्-](https://en.wiktionary.org/wiki/%E0%A4%B8%E0%A4%AE%E0%A5%8D-#Sanskrit)) -> "saṃsāra" ([संसार](https://en.wiktionary.org/wiki/%E0%A4%B8%E0%A4%82%E0%A4%B8%E0%A4%BE%E0%A4%B0#Sanskrit))